Cirilcetra/captureapp/API_SETUP.md

 If you see "401 Unauthorized" errors in your console:

-1. Double-check that your API keys are correct
+1. Double-check that your API keys are correct in the backend `.env` file
 2. Make sure the API keys are properly formatted (no extra spaces)
 3. Verify that your ElevenLabs API key doesn't have a `sk_` prefix unless that's actually part of the key
 4. Confirm your OpenAI account has a valid payment method and sufficient credits